novalogica/hubspot-integrator-for-dynamics-365/README.md

 - **Secure Architecture**: Self-contained solution with no external dependencies
 - **Performance Optimization**: Intelligent batching and parallel processing for large datasets
 - **Intuitive Setup**: User-friendly interface for quick and easy configuration.
+- **Filter-Based Sync**: Apply **custom filters** to control which records are included in each table sync, ensuring only relevant data is processed.

 ### Business Benefits